aleclivinghouse/node-test-practice/README.md

 - Require in the necessary modules and create a Mongoose Schema with the following fields
   - `title` is type String
   - `completed` is type Boolean and defaults to `false`
 - Create a method name `serialize` on the schema's `.methods` property.
-The function returns an object using the documents values;
+The function returns an object using the documents values:
+  - The `_id` is returned as `id`
+  - The `title` and `completed` properties are returned with the same name.
+- Create a model named `Todo` for the `todos` collection and pass in the schema
+- Finally, export the new model.

 - The test results will help guide the way